charlie180-code/sailsmakr/README.md

 ## Testing and CI/CD

-Sailsmakr uses **Jenkins** for continuous integration and automated testing.
+Sailsmakr plans to use **Jenkins** for continuous integration and automated testing.
 This ensures that code pushed to the repository is automatically tested, and builds are generated for deployment.

 ---

 ## Roadmap

 - **Code as Infrastructure (IaC)**: Ensuring that infrastructure is defined and maintained programmatically using tools such as **Terraform** for provsionning infrastucture and **Ansible** for configuring this infrastructure.
-- **Kubernetes (K8s)**: We have so many microservices that needs to be scaled with kubernetes
+- **Kubernetes (K8s)**: We have so many microservices that needs to be scaled with kubernetes.
+- **Jenkins**: CI/CD tool used for automated testing and continuous integration.
 - **NodeJS and Express**: for some features like task management we will add create a separate NodeJS microservice due to its asynchronous nature and easy integration.
 - **MongoDB**: Document oriented database in order to deal with some type of data
 - **AI & Machine Learning**: AI email writing assitant based on industry